KerekesDavid/pycolytics-godot/README.md

-# pycolytics-godot
+# Pycolitycs Godot Client - Event Analytics
-A Godot 4.3 plugin for interfacing with pycolytics, a tiny open source event logging webservice.
-By default it provides anonymized event logging with a single function call.
+A Godot plugin for interfacing with [pycolytics](https://github.com/KerekesDavid/pycolytics), a tiny open source event logging webservice.
+It provides anonymized event logging with a out of the box, with a single function call.

-[Pycolytics](https://github.com/KerekesDavid/pycolytics) is a tiny open source tool, made to collect software usage statistics with the least amount of hassle possible.
+I made [pycolytics](https://github.com/KerekesDavid/pycolytics) so I could collect anonymized game usage statistics with the least amount of hassle possible.
+No quotas, no monthly fees, no bloated software, no megacorporation spying on my user's data.

 ## Getting Started
 - Install [pycolytics](https://github.com/KerekesDavid/pycolytics) on a local machine, or a remote server.